c3V6a2Vy/pyanova/README.md

 This is a Python wrapper of the [Anova Precision Cooker](https://anovaculinary.com/anova-precision-cooker/) (Sous Vide) API via the Bluetooth LE connection.
 Under the hood, it utilizes [pygattlib](https://bitbucket.org/OscarAcena/pygattlib) for the Bluetooth LE communications.

+The library is tested on [C.H.I.P](https://docs.getchip.com/chip.html) with Debian + Python 2.7

 ## Acknowledgements

 * This work relies heavily on the researches from [dfrankland/sous-vide](https://github.com/dfrankland/sous-vide/), a very nice API for Node JS.
 Commands used in _pyanova_ are based on its [research on the Android APP APK](https://github.com/dfrankland/sous-vide/blob/master/docs/ble.md).